Ivan Lawrence: Political career

-Lawrence, having twice unsuccessfully stood for the Peckham constituency in 1966 and 1970, was elected MP for Burton in February 1974.
-He held the seat until May 1997 when he lost to Labour's Janet Dean.
+Having twice unsuccessfully stood for the Peckham constituency in 1966 and 1970, Lawrence was elected MP for Burton in February 1974.
+He held the seat until May 1997, when he lost to Labour's Janet Dean.

-He was a member of the Conservative Monday Club in 1973 when in the autumn of that year he had contributed an article to Monday News on the subject of "The Problem of State Subsidised Strikers".
-He is listed as a Club MP in May 1975.
-He has also been an active member of the Conservative Bow Group for over 50 years, contributing to many of its publications on law and order over that period, and of the Socirty of Conservative Lawyers for over 60 years.
+He was a member of the Monday Club in 1973 when, in the autumn of that year, he had contributed an article to Monday News on the subject of "The Problem of State Subsidised Strikers".
+He has also been an active member of the Conservative Bow Group for over 50 years, contributing to many of its publications on law and order over that period, and of the Society of Conservative Lawyers for over 60 years.
+He is a frequent letter-writer to "The Times" and is often interviewed on television on political topics with which he has had some input and on his famous cases.

-In Parliament he was Chairman of the Home Affairs Select Committee from 1992 to 1997 and Chairman of the Commonwealth Parliamentary Association (UK Branch) from 1995 to 1997.
-He was a member of the Foreign Affairs Select Committee from 1982 to 1992, and served on a number of other Parliamentary Committees concerned with health, employment, social services, law and order and the consolidation of take over thestatutes.
+In Parliament, he was Chairman of the Home Affairs Select Committee from 1992 to 1997, and Chairman of the Commonwealth Parliamentary Association (UK Branch) from 1995 to 1997.
+He was a member of the Foreign Affairs Select Committee from 1982 to 1992, and served on a number of other Parliamentary Committees concerned with health, employment, social services, law and order and the consolidation of statutes.
 He was a founder member of the European Research Group, the originating force behind Brexit.